Dependent Care Account Eligible Expenses

 Educational Expenses - Kindergarten

-No, expenses are considered educational in nature and not custodial (regardless of half- or full-day, private or public, state mandated or voluntary).
+No, expenses are considered educational in nature and not custodial (regardless of half- or full-day, private or public, state mandated, or voluntary).

 Educational Expenses - Pre-Kindergarten or Nursery School